akinomyoga/ble.sh/README.md

 Basically, when `source /path/to/ble.sh` and `ble-attach` are performed, standard streams (`stdin`, `stdout`, and `stderr`) should not be redirected but should be connected to the controlling TTY of the current session.
 Also, please avoid calling `source /path/to/ble.sh` in shell functions.
-The detailed conditions that we need the above *more reliable setup* are explained in [an answer in Discussion #254](https://github.com/akinomyoga/ble.sh/discussions/254#discussioncomment-4284757).
+The detailed conditions where the above *more reliable setup* is needed are explained in [an answer in Discussion #254](https://github.com/akinomyoga/ble.sh/discussions/254#discussioncomment-4284757).

 ## 1.4 User settings `~/.blerc`

 User settings can be placed in the init script `~/.blerc` (or `${XDG_CONFIG_HOME:-$HOME/.config}/blesh/init.sh` if `~/.blerc` is not available) whose template is available as the file [`blerc.template`](https://github.com/akinomyoga/ble.sh/blob/master/blerc.template) in the repository.
-The init script is a Bash script which will be sourced during the load of `ble.sh`, so any shell commands can be used in `~/.blerc`.
+The init script is a Bash script that is sourced during the load of `ble.sh`, so any shell commands can be used in `~/.blerc`.
 If you want to change the default path of the init script, you can add the option `--rcfile INITFILE` to `source ble.sh` as the following example:

 ```bash